tvedtorama/bossid-wasteiq-compare/README.md

 Except that on Windows, envs must be set with SET.
 Except that you can use `.env` files.

+## Fractions
+NB: Interval tree hard coded to run with a set of fractions, one call to WIQ for each.

 ## Compare WIQs

 Use `GRAPHQL_URL_SECONDARY`.